When and what to learn in a changing world: Vanishing fixed costs

+Since $\lowtarget$ and $\lowthreshold$ converge to the same limit, the former probability goes to $1$ and the latter to $0$.
+This might seem counter-intuitive: the experiment looks as if it is uninformatively confirming belief $\lowtarget$ -- but both limits (in frequency and content) are being taken simultaneously.
+At the limiting "target belief" there is no value of information, but after an infinitesimal amount of time the inward drift of the belief triggers information acquisition which has an infinitesimally small probability of leading to a jump to the other target belief, and otherwise leads \emph{immediately back} to the previous target belief.
+This informally describes the DM \emph{continuously checking} whether the current belief is still valid by acquiring infinitesimally informative information.

+In other words, the underlying information technology takes the familiar form of a "Poisson breakthrough" signal.
+The DM optimally chooses to acquire a signal structure where a breakthrough arrives at some constant rate, conditional on the true state.
+That rate is chosen so that (i) when a breakthrough arrives, it leads to the new belief which is exactly the other target belief and (ii) the inference from the lack of arrival of the breakthrough is such that it precisely confirms the current belief i.e. cancels out the unconditional drift.
+The same logic applies to short-run information acquisition, except that following a jump the process drifts away from the information acquisition region.
+After a "Poisson breakthrough" in the non-cyclical regime, there will be a period of no information acquisition until a new information acquisition region is hit, at which points the DM starts acquiring information again in the same fashion.

-Convergence reinforces that the simple class of wait-or-confirm policies is a natural one to consider because it is not only without loss of optimality, but also consistent with continuity and limit considerations.
-The last point of \hyref{Theorem}{thm:optimality-and-convergence-to-wait-or-confirm} shows that the policy in the first point essentially breaks indifferences towards maximal information acquisition, whereas the limit optimal policy selects away from unecessary information acquisition.
+Convergence reinforces that the simple class of wait-or-confirm policies is a natural one to consider: it is without loss of optimality, consistent with continuity and limit considerations, and provides natural interpretation.
+The last point of \hyref{Theorem}{thm:optimality-and-convergence-to-wait-or-confirm} shows that the policy in the first point essentially breaks indifferences towards maximal information acquisition, whereas the limit optimal policy selects away from unnecessary information acquisition.
 Robustness to the presence of a small fixed cost (along with selection of earliest stopping time and any selection criterion for optimal experiments) gives a natural selection of an optimal policy and that it is within the class of wait-or-confirm policies.
 Returning to the extreme illustration with $f$ linear, it is quite intuitive that when the DM is indifferent between all information acquisition policies, infinitesimal perturbation in the form of adding a vanishing fixed cost would uniquely select the policy which consists in never acquiring information.
 In that sense, the limit of optimal policies as fixed costs vanish intuitively breaks indifferences (in the limit problem) in favor of waiting, which is arguably a desirable property.